YangDi666/Project-Vision2-Clock_Recognition/README.md

 # Project-Vision2-Watch_Recognition
-Qt application with OpenCV for watch recognition
+Qt application with OpenCV for clock recognition